NeuroPictor: Refining fMRI-to-Image Reconstruction via Multi-individual Pretraining and Multi-level Modulation: Method

 To further enforce the learned feature $\bm{\Tilde{F}}^{txt}$ aligned with text condition, we use the caption of the original image to optimize it.
 Specifically, a frozen CLIP text encoder is used to exact text feature $\bm{F}^{txt} \in \mathbb{R}^{L_T\times d_T}$ as the ground truth text condition.
 And we use mean square error as the semantic loss to optimize it, which can be formulated as:

 where $\bm{F}^{txt}_{(i)}$ and $\bm{\Tilde{F}}^{txt}_{(i)}$ represents the i-th token feature of $\bm{F}^{txt}$ and $\bm{\Tilde{F}}^{txt}$, respectively.

-However, the text feature $\bm{F}^{txt}$ extracted from the text caption naturally lacks some semantic information found in images that may not be explicitly described in the captions.
-Therefore, directly using the hard-mapped feature $\bm{\Tilde{F}}^{txt}$ is not ideal.
+However, directly using the hard-mapped feature $\bm{\Tilde{F}}^{txt}$ is not optimal.
 To address inaccurate semantic information learned in the fMRI-to-text branch, we introduce an auxiliary encoder to obtain an auxiliary semantic code $\bm{F}^{au}$.
 The architecture of the auxiliary encoder resembles that of the fMRI-to-text encoder, with the addition of a 1D zero convolutional layer in the final layer to initialize $\bm{F}^{au}$ as a zero tensor.
 This auxiliary semantic code is then residually added to the text code, resulting in the semantic representation $\bm{F}^{sem}$.

 This adapted semantic feature $\bm{F}^{sem}$ is then fed into SD to guide the cross-attention layers.